-- Provided at an appropriate facility at the appropriate level of care for the treatment of your medical condition; and - Provided in accordance with generally accepted standards of medical practice. - You must have a network primary care provider (PCP) who has ordered the care or has told you to use another doctor.
-As a plan member, you must choose a network provider to be your PCP. - In most cases, our plan must give you approval before you can use someone that is not your PCP or use other providers in the plan's network.
+- Provided at an appropriate facility at the appropriate level of care for the treatment of your medical condition; and - Provided in accordance with generally accepted standards of medical practice. \cap - You must have a network primary care provider (PCP) who has ordered the care or has told you to use another doctor.
+As a plan member, you must choose a network provider to be your PCP. - In most cases, our plan must give you approval before you can use someone that \cap is not your PCP or use other providers in the plan's network.
 This is called a referral.
 If you don't get approval, First Choice VIP Care Plus may not cover the services.
 You don't need a referral to use certain specialists, such as women's health specialists.
-To learn more about referrals, refer to page 7. - You do not need a referral from your PCP for emergency care or urgently needed care or to use a woman's health provider.
+To learn more about referrals, refer to Section D. - You do not need a referral from your PCP for emergency care or urgently needed \cap care or to use a woman's health provider.
 You can get other kinds of care without having a referral from your PCP.
-To learn more about this, refer to page 7. - To learn more about choosing a PCP, refer to page 5. - You must get your care from network providers.
+To learn more about this, refer to Section D. - To learn more about choosing a PCP, refer to Section D. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with the health plan.
-Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network provider.
-To learn more and to find out what emergency or urgently needed care means, refer to Section I, page 12. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
+Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network 0 provider.
+To learn more and to find out what emergency or urgently needed care means, refer to Section I. - If you need care that our plan covers and our network providers cannot give it to \cap you, you can get the care from an out-of-network provider.
 Authorization should be obtained from the plan prior to seeking care from an out-of-network provider.
 In this situation, we will cover the care as if you got it from a network provider.
-To learn about getting approval to use an out-of-network provider, refer to Section D, page 6. - The plan covers kidney dialysis services when you are outside the plan's service area or when your provider for this service is unavailable or inaccessible for a short time.
-You can get these services at a Medicare-certified dialysis facility.
-The cost sharing you pay for dialysis can never exceed the cost sharing in Original Medicare.
-If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost sharing cannot exceed the cost sharing you pay in-network.
-However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to obtain services inside the

-- service area from an out-of-network provider the cost sharing for the dialysis may be higher. - When you first join the plan, you can continue using the providers you use now for 180 days or until we have completed your comprehensive assessment and created a transition plan that you agree with.
+To learn about getting approval to use an out-of-network provider, refer to Section D. - o The plan covers kidney dialysis services when you are outside the plan's service area or when your provider for this service is unavailable or inaccessible for a short time.
+You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can continue using the providers you use now for \cap 180 days or until we have completed your comprehensive assessment and created a transition plan that you agree with.
 If you need to continue using your out-of-network providers after your first 180 days in our plan, we will only cover that care if the provider enters a single case agreement with us.
 If you are getting ongoing treatment from an out-of-network provider and think they may need a single case agreement in order to keep treating you, contact Member Services at 1-888-978-0862 (TTY 711).